megaport/terraform-provider-megaport/docs/data-sources/megaport_mcr.md

+# Data Source Megaport MCR
-Use this data source to find an existing MCR to use in resource calls.
+Use this data source to find an existing Megaport Cloud Router (MCR) to use in resource calls.

 ## Example Usage (Single)
 ```